-Rebecca Solnit, whose mind and writing are among the most consistently enchanting of our time, explores this tender tango with the unknown in her altogether sublime collection A Field Guide to Getting Lost.
+Rebecca Solnit, whose mind and writings are among the most consistently enchanting of our time, explores this tender tango with the unknown in her altogether sublime collection of essays in A Field Guide to Getting Lost

 Solnit writes in the opening essay:

 Leave the door open for the unknown, the door into the dark.
 That’s where the most important things come from, where you yourself came from, and where you will go.
 The things we want are transformative, and we don’t know or only think we know what is on the other side of that transformation.
 Love, wisdom, grace, inspiration — how do you go about finding these things that are in some ways about extending the boundaries of the self into unknown territory, about becoming someone else?

 Henry Miller wrote: “On how one orients himself to the moment, depends the failure or fruitfulness of it.” we are all apart of this transitional process called – Life.

 “There is an illusion of ‘end,’ a stasis seemingly like death.
 But it is only an illusion.
 Everything, at this crucial point, lies in the attitude which we assume towards the moment.”